taylorbcraft/Godwit_flyway_site_use/README.md

 ## Important note on data

-Raw tracking data are **not included** in this repository.
+Raw tracking data are not included in this repository.

 The original dataset (`all_locations.csv`) is excluded due to file size and data ownership restrictions.

-All analyses in the repository rely on **derived datasets stored as `.rds` files**, which contain processed summaries used for figure generation and analysis.
+All analyses in the repository rely on derived datasets stored as `.rds` files, which contain processed summaries used for figure generation and analysis.

 ---